Discover more from The Martti Partti

 I need so very badly to believe again.

 So here’s some non-spoilerey plot if you haven’t seen this show — Ted is a(n American) football coach who is hired in the UK to coach (British) football, which is obvs soccer.
 Insert comedy here, and there’s a lot of it, for this show is delightful.
 Everyone involved is utterly wonderful, bless them.
 The footballers are struggling, and who is this wacko American coach with the goofy down-home accent and mustache full of optimism?
 He’s Ted Lasso, and he teaches a misfit bunch of semi-losers to BELIEVE.
 He even puts up a sign to remind them, one I may or may not have made my desktop background like a true cheeseball.

 I’m a person who always believed.
 I believed in me, even when people said I was too weird, too different, too loud.
 Those ain’t humblebrags; being different is not recommended in publishing.
 Or in life, if we’re being real.
 But I never cared about any of that.
 I was confident and refused to be anything other than true to my awesome self.
-Haters can kindly fuck off.
+Haters can kindly exit left.

 And then the universe hammered me with the inevitable — something I try not to believe in.

 In my grief and existential flail, I forgot that belief in myself even existed as a concept.
 Everything got so hard, I gave up at, well, everything.
-To parrot a greeting card probably — without belief, we’re fucked.
+To parrot a greeting card probably — without belief, we’re destroyed.
 Not believing is like trying to put on a shoe while you’re already wearing another pair — your effort is pointless, and you’re not even managing to get anywhere in the shoes you’re already wearing.